 Examples of invertebrates that possess tentacles include squid, cuttlefish, bryozoa, snails, sea anemones, and jellyfish.
 Examples of vertebrates that posses tentacles include caecilians and star-nosed moles.

 Tentacles belong to a group of biological structures known as muscular hydrostats.
 Muscular hydrostats consist mostly of muscle tissue and lack skeletal support.
 The fluid in a muscular hydrostat is contained within the muscle cells, not in an internal cavity.
-Examples of muscular hydrostats include the the foot of a snail, the body of a worm, a human tongue, an elephant trunk, and octopus arms.
+Examples of muscular hydrostats include the foot of a snail, the body of a worm, a human tongue, an elephant trunk, and octopus arms.

 One important clarification should be noted about the term tentacle—although tentacles are muscular hydrostats, not all muscular hydrostats are tentacles.
 This means that the eight limbs of an octopus (which are muscular hydrostats) are not tentacles; they are arms.